Lilypads/AI-Line-Follower/simulators/Gazebo/catkin_ws/src/Readme.md

 ```
 catkin_make
 ```
-4. Always source the workspace before running it to avoid ROS being unable to find package:
+4. Source the workspace:
 ```
 source devel/setup.bash
 ```
+*Note that you should always source a workspace before using it to avoid ROS unable to find the package

 5. Launching the simulation:
 ```